Agent Graph v1 Schema

 - nodes: list of nodes (canonical ids, no gaps).

-- edges: list of edges.
+- edges: list of edges (control-flow only).

 - entry: node id of the single entry.